 ME 112 (3 units)

-4. Sufficient elective units to meet required total units (if needed) (See Degree Requirements.)
+4. Sufficient elective units to meet required total units (varies) (See Degree Requirements.)

 5. Total (124 units)

-- The Upper-Division Writing Skills requirement can be met by passing the university examination or by completing a "W" course with a letter grade of C or better no sooner than the term in which 60 units of coursework are completed.
+- The Upper-Division Writing Skills requirement shall can be met completing ENGR 105WE with a letter grade of C or better.

-- All civil engineering students must consult with their academic advisor at least once each year.
+- Students must consult with their academic advisor at least once each year.